sgraden/vpc/vpc-connectivity.md

 ## Terminology

-This [glossary](vpc-glossary.html) contains definitions and information about termsused in this document for IBM Cloud VPC.
+This [glossary](vpc-glossary.html) contains definitions and information about terms used in this document for IBM Cloud VPC.

 ### Use a Public Gateway For External Connectivity of a Subnet
 A **Public Gateway (PGW)** enables a subnet (with all the VSIs attached to the subnet) to connect to the internet.
 Note that subnets are private by default; however, optionally, you can create a PGW and attach a subnet to the PGW.
 After a subnet is attached to the PGW, all the VSIs in that subnet can connect to the internet.